liewweishiung/events_lifelong_learning/README.md

 2. Run `python run_ncaltech_paper.py --settings_file settings_paper.yaml`

 ---
 **The provided code uses the code from https://github.com/GMvandeVen/brain-inspired-replay.
-See the header of each file for more information**
+See the header of each file for more information.**

+---
 # torch 1.10.1